 - Always provide a mineral lick and permanent access to a clean water supply.

-- Never feed grass clippings and ensure that your neighbours also know not to as they can lead to colic.
+- Never feed grass clippings and ensure that your neighbours are aware of the dangers of doing thisas it can lead to colic.

 For more information about nutrition and pasture management please call the welfare advice line on 01395 578222.